-While Nautiluss has played at iconic clubs such as Trouw, Panorama Bar, and Dance Tunnel, he can often be found in his favourite local grotto, Toronto’s Bambi’s, spinning alongside talent such as Mike Servito, Octo Octa, and Galcher Lustwerk.
-His tastes are wide-ranging: from cleverly chosen house and techno to abstract ambient music and sound design (exemplified in his monthly The Borderland State radio show on the Toronto-based free-form radio station TRP).
+While Nautiluss has played at iconic clubs such as Trouw, Panorama Bar, and Dance Tunnel, he can often be found in his favourite local club, Toronto’s Bambi’s.
+His tastes are wide-ranging: from leftfield house and techno to regional club music.
 He exists in the purely virtual realm as well, as the head of sound technology at a local VR start-up.
 He is purposefully difficult to categorize – regardless of the type of performance, venue, or audience, rest assured that you will pleasantly surprised by his creations.